gquere/gquere.github.io/NAND_chip_off_attack.md

 Where to go from here
 =====================

 At this point we've basically (maybe) only recovered the firmware of the target.
-This might be considered to be a vulnerability in and of itself and it is tremendously useful as it enables us to find secrets, reverse engineer the produt, identify and exploit vulnerabilities.
+This might be considered to be a vulnerability in and of itself and it is tremendously useful as it enables us to find secrets, reverse engineer the product, identify and exploit vulnerabilities.
 But we haven't properly achieved RCE yet.

 The next step will depend on the firmware recovered:

 * If it's not cryptographically signed (encrypted in the context is a form of signature) then it's possible to simply alter the bootloader or the filesystem to recover a shell at any point.
-* If it is partially signed and encrypted, say if the bootloader, kernel and the main RO filesystem are signed but there are additional RW partitions that are not encrypted then it's sometimes possible to achieve remote code execution by modyfying the contents of said partitions: a script, [a configuration file](https://www.rsyslog.com/doc/configuration/modules/omprog.html) or even a data file if a vulnerability is found in its parser.
+* If it is partially signed and encrypted, say if the bootloader, kernel and the main RO filesystem are signed but there are additional RW partitions that are not encrypted then it's sometimes possible to achieve remote code execution by modifying the contents of said partitions: a script, [a configuration file](https://www.rsyslog.com/doc/configuration/modules/omprog.html) or even a data file if a vulnerability is found in its parser.
 * If everything is properly signed, then the meaning of "properly" can be challenged.
 I've found a number of vulnerabilities in custom secure boot implementations by simply reading precisely what they were actually doing and identifying corner cases that could be abused.

 After a vulnerability has been identified, it could be necessary to modify the flash's contents and solder it back to the target.
 Unfortunately my solder paste seems to have lost by the carrier.
 This might be covered in a part two later on.